KshitijKapoor8/KshitijKapoor8/README.md

 - 💪🏽 Something I am proud of is my success in hackathons...
     - I helped make [nectar](https://devpost.com/software/nectar-zmuwce) 🍯, a chrome extension which analyzes amazon products' sustainability, in **React** and **Express** with my friends, and we won first overall at Hack the Future 2023
     - I helped develop [hike](https://devpost.com/software/hike) 🏔️... even though we didn't win, this was the most technically impressive project that I made in the shortest amount of time as it involved making our own **email server**, a robust backend in **Hono** and **PostgreSQL**, and complicated analysis within AWS's **Lambda Functions** using **NLP**
-    - I helped create [trove](https://devpost.com/software/found-b1p3x7) 🏴‍☠️, an application for lost and found items on UT's campus, in **React Native** and **Spring Boot** along with **S3**, for which my team won first overall beginner at HackTX 2022, UT's biggest hackathon
     - I helped make [seek](https://devpost.com/software/seek-ju5cw8) 👀, a complex social media application written in **React Native**, **Express**, and **TiDB**, for which we advanced to the finalists of a hackathon with over 1400 participants.
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I am an avid neovim user.
 Greatest development experience I have ever had.